kevinlaban/cpswarm/path_planning/swarm-functions/coverage_path/README.md

 # coverage_path
 [![Build Status](http://build.ros.org/buildStatus/icon?job=Ksrc_uX__coverage_path__ubuntu_xenial__source)](http://build.ros.org/job/Ksrc_uX__coverage_path__ubuntu_xenial__source/)

 This package generates an optimal path to cover a given area with a cyber physical system (CPS).
 This package has been adapted by group 13, 15 and 17 for RO47007 Multidisciplinary Project 2023-2024 of the TU Delft.
+This node has been changed into a service by group 17.

 This package was adapted by Felipe Bononi Bello (fbononibello@gmail.com), Ming Da Yang (m.d.yang@student.tudelft.nl) and Kevin Laban (K.A.A.Laban@student.tudelft.nl).

 ## Dependencies